Welcome to my website! I am a fifth year PhD candidate in Financial Economics at Duke University's Fuqua School of Business.

 I show that firms with low price change frequency conditional on macroeconomic shocks earn a risk premium.
 I build a multisector model in which firms face heterogeneous nominal rigidities.
 Firms with higher price change frequencies after macroeconomic shocks are less exposed to systematic cashflow risk, lowering average equity returns.
 I create a new dataset that links firms from Compustat to weekly grocery store scanner data.
 I demonstrate that a common proxy for price change frequency conditional on price gap size, the kurtosis of price changes, carries a risk premium of 6% in the post-2005 period, consistent with the model.
 This premium cannot be explained by differences in unconditional price change frequency.

-Presented at Trans-Atlantic Doctoral Conference (2022), USC Marshall PhD Conference in Finance (2022), Macro Finance Research Program Summer Session Poster Presentation (2022), Inter-Finance PhD Seminar (2022), Midwest Finance Association (scheduled)
+Presented at Trans-Atlantic Doctoral Conference (2022), USC Marshall PhD Conference in Finance (2022), Macro Finance Research Program Summer Session Poster Presentation (2022), Inter-Finance PhD Seminar (2022), Midwest Finance Association (2023)

 Marking to Market Corporate Debt with Lorenzo Bretscher, Peter Feldhütter, and Lukas Schmid